adobe/commerce-cif-connector/README.md

 ## Installation

-### Easy install with the "all" package

 For local development and on-prem customer deployments you can install all the modules of the connector and also its required dependencies with the [all](all) content package.

+For AEM AMS customers please contact the SRE to deploy the CIF Connector.

+### Via "all" package

 If you want to use the latest **released** version, just download it with the Maven Central link located at the top of this README and install it in your running AEM instance.
 You can also install the latest `all` content package with `mvn clean install -PautoInstallAll`.

-For AEM AMS customers please contact the SRE to deploy the CIF Connector.

 If you want to build all the modules yourself and get all the latest (yet) **unreleased** changes, check the [building and installing from source](#building-and-installing-from-source) section below.